[**** stars / *****]

-In the age of murderous mob lynchings, the beef ban and WhatsApp induced killings, Mulk touched me in its deep honesty.
+In the age of murderous mob lynchings, the beef ban and social media-instigated killings, Mulk touched me in its deep honesty.

 A quietly content Varanasi Muslim joint family is shattered when a young family member commits a terrorist act.
 The entire family is harassed and elderly members arrested, leading to tragic events.
 The Hindu daughter-in-law of the house stands up to defend the family in court.

 Rishi Kapoor as the family elder Murad Ali Mohammed emits strength and a rooted wise, outspoken outlook.
 Ashutosh Rana as the prosecution lawyer is good too.

 Manoj Pahwa as Murad's younger brother Bilaal Ali Mohammed affected me the most.
-His helplessness, glasslike vulnerability and ice-thin fragility are deeply touching.
+His helplessness, glass-like vulnerability and ice-thin fragility are deeply touching.

-The second half is not about, "Here is another court scene."
-These are things said with great clarity and feeling here.
-I left the theatre speechless and was stunned for quite some time.
+There are things said with great clarity and feeling here.
+I left the theater speechless and stunned.
 The bigger picture, the larger purpose, most of us fail to see that far.